 – Personal debt: How much debt do you owe and across how many different accounts, types of loans, and credit cards?

-– Credit history: How long have you been building and using credit and managing your money wisely?
+– Credit history: How long have you been improve and using credit and managing your money wisely?

 – Range of credit types: How many types of credit, accounts, types of loans (mortgages, student, line of credit, etc.) do you manage?